 014 54 29 Hartsfield: Roger.
 Why don't you take that?
 Y'all did a real good day's work.
 Only two things left to do are those two comm switches, the Squelch and the Normal Mode Voice.
 Get a good night's sleep, and we'll see you tomorrow.

-Public Affairs Officer: And the communications officer here in Mission Control is reported that the crew has indeed turned off the voice switch onboard the spacecraft - are settling in for a nights sleep.
-The spacecraft analysis status report dated at 14 hours ground elapsed time, less than an hour ago.
+Public Affairs Officer: And the communications officer here in Mission Control has reported that the crew has indeed turned off the voice switch onboard the spacecraft - are settling in for a night's sleep.
+The spacecraft analysis status report, dated at 14 hours Ground Elapsed Time, less than an hour ago.
 Most of the entries state no change or performance is normal.
-For example, in propellant usage in the CSM reaction control system propellants, they are now 349 pounds over the predicted budget for this time in the flight.
+For example, in propellant usage in the CSM Reaction Control System propellants, they are now 349 pounds [158 kg] over the predicted budget for this time in the flight.
 Fuel cells are working normally.
-Ail the cryogenic tankage in are normal condition.
-The S-band high gain antenna was stowed at 12 hours 48 minutes prior to the time they set up the rotisserie or passive thermal control barbecue mode in which they spin at about 3 revolutions per hour to stabilize the thermal response of the spacecraft.
-Although their quantities of hydrogen and oxygen are well within predicted limits, batteries are all up operating normally, with the required amp hours loaded.
-About a half hour ago, there was a brief discussion of a change - a slight change or drop noted in the suit compressor delta P or differential pressure when they changed the lithium hydroxide canister.
+All the cryogenic tankage are in normal condition.
+The S-band High Gain Antenna was stowed at 12 hours, 48 minutes prior to the time they set up the rotisserie or Passive Thermal Control barbecue mode in which they spin at about 3 revolutions per hour to stabilize the thermal response of the spacecraft.
+Although their quantities of hydrogen and oxygen are well within predicted limits, batteries are all up operating normally, with the required amp-hours loaded.
+About a half hour ago, there was a brief discussion of a change - a slight change or drop noted in the suit compressor Delta-P or differential pressure when they changed the lithium hydroxide canister.
 These lithium hydroxide canisters scrub the carbon dioxide from the cabin atmosphere.
 There was no concern voiced however, by the flight control team and it was merely a matter of curiosity.
 Apollo 16 now 70,213 nautical miles [130,034 kilometres] out from Earth, velocity 6,744 feet [2,055 metres] per second, crew is signed off for the night and unless some reason arises to talk either back to Mission Control or for the flight control team to contact the crew, we shouldn't hear from them for the next eight hours.
-At 14 hours, 58 minutes Ground Elapsed Time, this is Apollo Control.
+At 14 hours, 58 minutes Ground Elapsed Time; this is Apollo Control.

 Public Affairs Officer: This is Apollo Control, 16 hours and one minute Ground Elapsed Time.
 The crew of Apollo 16 having some six hours, 58 minutes remaining in their programmed sleep period.
 About 20 minutes ago, the Flight Surgeon reported that from his biomedical telemetry none of the crew was asleep at that time and that apparently Mattingly, because of a somewhat higher heart rate, was probably doing some exercising.
 For those persons who are interested in numbers and statistics, the half-way point in distance for Apollo 16, that is from surface to surface, Earth-Moon, will take place at a ground elapsed time of 25 hours; 20 minutes, when the distance to both bodies, Earth and the Moon, will be 104,676 miles [193,859 kilometres].
 The half-way point in time between lift-off and lunar orbit insertion will be at 37 hours, 14 minutes and 18 seconds, at which time the spacecraft will be 135,502 miles [250,949 kilometres] from Earth and 78,778 miles [145,896 kilometres] from the Moon.
 The so-called sphere crossing, where the Spacecraft leaves the Earth's influence and enters into the Moon's gravitational influence - this is an arbitrary point in space, actually, where the displays here in the Control Center become Moon referenced - will take place at 59 hours, 13 minutes 26 seconds, and the distance from the Earth will be 178,646 miles [330,852 kilometres]; from the Moon, 33,820 [62,634 kilometres].
 Midcourse Correction burn Number 1 was not done, and the present predicted change of velocity for Midcourse 2, should the option be exercised for a maneuver at this time, would be 12.7 feet [3.9 metres] per second, a two second burn with the SPS.
 This would be at 30 hours, 39 minutes; however, no decision on Midcourse 2 has been made and probably won't be for many hours to come.
 Apollo 16 presently is 74,420 nautical miles [137,825 kilometres] out from Earth, continuing to decelerate.
 Velocity now is 6,487 feet [1,977 metres] per second.
 And at 16 hours, four minutes Ground Elapsed Time, this is Apollo Control.

-Public Affairs Officer: This is Apollo Control at 17 hours, one minute Ground Elapsed Time; slightly under six hours remaining now in the Apollo 16 crew rest period.
-The spacecraft is now 77,898 nautical miles [144,267 kilometres] out from Earth, velocity now 6,288 feet [1,916 metres] per second.
-In in a continuing refinement of the predicted S-IVB impact statistics, we We have yet another set of numbers, the lastest predicted impact for the S-IVB stage on the lunar surface is at .93 north latitude by 22.35 west longitude at a Ground Elapsed Time of 75 hours, 6 minutes, 22 seconds.
+Public Affairs Officer: This is Apollo Control at 17 hours, 1 minute Ground Elapsed Time; slightly under six hours remaining now in the Apollo 16 crew rest period.
+The spacecraft is now 77,898 nautical miles [144,267 kilometres] out from Earth; velocity now 6,288 feet [1,916 metres] per second.
+In a continuing refinement of the predicted S-IVB impact statistics, we have yet another set of numbers, the lastest predicted impact for the S-IVB stage on the lunar surface is at .93 north latitude by 22.35 west longitude at a Ground Elapsed Time of 75 hours, 6 minutes, 22 seconds.
 These figures likely will be updated as more tracking is obtained and processed on the S-IVB.
-Apollo 16 continuing passive thermal control mode, PTC barbeque roll.
+Apollo 16 continuing Passive Thermal Control mode, PTC barbeque roll.
 No further communications from the crew of Apollo 16 since they signed off sometime ago, and at 17 hours, 3 minutes Ground Elapsed Time, this is Apollo Control.

 Public Affairs Officer: This is Apollo Control, 19 hours and 1 minute Ground Elapsed Time into the mission of Apollo 16.
 Apollo 16 presently 84,895 nautical miles [157,225 kilometres] out from Earth.
 Velocity 5,920 feet [1,804 metres] per second, continuing to decellerate.
 While it may be a little premature the spaceflight meteorology group here in Mission Control is already forecasting that the splashdown weather conditions some 12 days away here are going to be good.
 Possibly a few rain showers in the area near Christmas Island, some four hours remaining in the crews sleep period.
 Spacecraft still in the Passive Thermal Control mode, and will be in that Bar-B-Que role for a total of about 16 hours.
 At 19 hours, 2 minutes, Ground Elapsed Time, this is Apollo Control.